bbli/filter-jump.nvim/README.md

 * Or do both!
 The algorithm will keep track of where your latest selection is at and will choose the closest among the new set of highlights
 ![find_closet](imgs/find_closet.svg)

 * Finally, you can call `FilterJumpLineForward` and `FilterJumpLineBackward` for variable length `f/F` search.
-Note that filtering is not available in this mode now
+* Note that filtering is not available in this mode.
+Also search is now case sensitive and there are no ignore characters
 ![one_line](imgs/one_line.svg)

 ### HOW TO